A message to members

 You may also be interested in

-… HOHSG’s seminar on STRESS on Wednesday 10th October in the light of the HSE’s recent findings that 38% of NHS staff feel unwell due to work-related stress – more info here The NHS is not alone – stress is one of the most commonly reported cause of occupational health in Britain, accounting for 40% of all work-related ill-health causes, and 49% of all working days lost due to ill-health in 2016/17.
+… HOHSG’s Seminar on STRESS on Wednesday 10th October in the light of the HSE’s recent findings that 38% of NHS staff feel unwell due to work-related stress – more info here The NHS is not alone – stress is one of the most commonly reported cause of occupational health in Britain, accounting for 40% of all work-related ill-health causes, and 49% of all working days lost due to ill-health in 2016/17.

 Interested in joining HOHSG?

-Why not come along to our next meeting on Wednesday 4th July from 1:00pm, talk to other members and listen to the speakers before making up your mind.
+Why not come along to our next meeting on Wednesday 5th September from 1:00pm, talk to other members and listen to the speakers before making up your mind.